-MAXbrite® 500 Series Burner – Product Detail Updated December 2016
+MAXbrite® 500 Series Burner – Product Introduction

 Smooth Wick Adjustment!
-The Aladdin® MAXbrite® Model 500 burner uses a re-engineered Wick Raiser (N233) that moves the wick smoothly.
+The Aladdin® MAXbrite® Model 500 burner uses a slightly re-engineered Wick Raiser (N233) that moves the wick up and down more smoothly.
 Finite adjustments in the wick height are now possible.
-The wick raiser is backwards compatible with the Model 23 and Model 21 burners.
-The MAXbrite® uses the same English-made Wick (N230) as the Aladdin® Model 23.
+The new wick raiser is backwards compatible with the Model 23 and Model 21 burners (when paired with the N230 wick).

 UPDATE: Flame spreaders used on very early models of the MAXbrite® burner may be slightly too large to work on some older burners.
 Starting with Model 501, we made improvements in the tooling designed to improve backwards compatibility.
 As a result, you should be able to use our new N106 flame spreader on older models all the way back to 1928 (12, 21, A, B, C, 23, 23a, 500 Series).

 The MAXbrite® and new N106 flame spreaders have one notch cut out of the base.
 In addition, the distribution and size of the air holes gives improved performance over many earlier versions, which had two notches on the base.